Toorak House, Brisbane: Description

 Toorak House is a substantial, Gothic-influenced, two storeyed sandstone residence with richly decorated interiors.
 It has steeply pitched shingle roofs and a single storeyed brick and corrugated iron wing attached to the rear.
 The house is impressively set within gardens containing mature trees and manicured garden beds, and sits on the crest of Hamilton Hill, commanding extensive views.

-The south, principal elevation has a strong formal presence, with a castellated square tower rising above the roofline flanked by two tall bay windows and steeply pitched dormer windows.
+The south, principal elevation has a strong formal presence, with a crenellated square tower rising above the roofline flanked by two tall bay windows and steeply pitched dormer windows.
 The ground floor has a U-shaped timber verandah with a corrugated iron roof which has been enclosed with flyscreen to the west and glazing to the east.
 The main entrance comprises a flight of stone stairs guarded by a pair of lifesize marble lions, leading to an arched opening at the foot of the tower.
 The marble landing is inset with the word TOORAK.
 The east and west elevations of the sandstone house comprise two gables with tall bay windows; the southern gabled bays step out to align with the external face of the verandah.
 The first floor has small balconies with timber balustrades braced in diagonal patterns.
 The house has timber sash windows and French doors.

 The sandstone house has decorative external detailing in stone and timber trim.
 The square-snecked rubble stonework is dressed with projecting quoins, keystones, toothed windows surrounds and string courses and the tower has an arched cornice.
 The roofs are decorated with scalloped barge boards, finials, and carved eaves brackets.
 The verandah has chamfered timber posts and ornamental timber valances.

 The internal layout comprises four substantial and two smaller rooms either side of a central corridor on the ground floor, and four large and two small bedrooms on the upper floor.
 The entrance hall has frescos on the walls and ceilings, and is divided with a decorative arch.
 The rooms throughout the ground floor contain marble chimney breasts and rich plaster work and cornices.
 The joinery appears to be primarily cedar.